BuildEmpire/apartment/README.md

 This will only delete the schema and data for that apartment.

-Within your Lumen Application
+Within your Laravel Application
 =============================

-You can also use your apartments within your lumen application for creating apartments, using models and etc.
+You can also use your apartments within your Laravel application for creating apartments, using models and etc.

 Setting the Global Apartment per Request
 ----------------------------------------
-Apartment registers the Schema class as a singleton within Lumen allowing it to keep a consistent object throughout the application's request.
+Apartment registers the Schema class as a singleton within Laravel allowing it to keep a consistent object throughout the application's request.

 To apply a global schema within your own application you could do something like this: